 The International Security and

-Specifically designed for mid- to senior-level professionals from across government, business, the military, the intelligence and law enforcement communities, international organisations and academia, ISI-Pro offers an opportunity to acquire a deeper understanding of international security and intelligence dynamics, to hone strategic thinking skills and, not least, to meet with others keen to develop their understanding of the global security environment.
+Designed for mid- to senior-level professionals from across government, business, the military, the intelligence and law enforcement communities, international organisations and academia, ISI Pro offers an opportunity to acquire a deeper understanding of international security and intelligence dynamics, to hone strategic thinking skills and, not least, to meet with others keen to develop their understanding of the global security environment.

-Building on CSi’s strong connections with leading practitioners and academic researchers in the fields of security and intelligence, this advanced course brings together experts and professionals to examine critical global security challenges and their impact on governments, citizens, and businesses.
+Building on CSi’s strong connections with leading practitioners and academic researchers in the fields of security and intelligence, this advanced course brings together experts and professionals to examine critical global security challenges and their impact on governments, citizens, businesses and international organisations.

-With a special focus on the role of intelligence in shaping international relations, security and defence policies, ISI-Pro offers invaluable insights into how navigate today’s complex security landscape.
+With a special focus on the role of intelligence in shaping international relations, security and defence policies, ISI Pro offers invaluable insights into how to navigate today’s complex security landscape.

-• Thematically organised into masterclasses, presentations and break-out sessions, the programme delves into the most urgent security crises around the world as well as enduring challenges to world order and the fundamental security dilemmas they pose.
+• Organised into masterclasses, presentations and break-out sessions, the programme delves into the most urgent security crises around the world as well as the enduring challenges to world order and the fundamental security dilemmas they pose.

-• These sessions will include examination of, but not be limited to intelligence success and failure, information and cyber warfare, counterterrorism strategies, regional crises, security architectures and the geopolitical implications of emerging technologies, in particular AI and quantum computing.
+• Key themes to be examined will include; intelligence success and failure, information and cyber warfare, counter-terrorism strategies, regional crises, security architectures and the geopolitical implications of emerging technologies including AI and quantum computing.

 • The role of intelligence in statecraft and the ‘missing dimension’ of intelligence in international affairs will also be explored.
-Regional actors, including Russia and China, in the context of great power competition, will be examined, as will the crises in the Middle East and Ukraine.
+In the context of great power competition, regional actors including Russia and China will be examined as will the crises in the Middle East and Ukraine.
 Presentations on ethics, leadership, strategy, the role of private sector business intelligence, as well as perennial security threats such as terrorism, sabotage, counterintelligence, and insider threats will also be explored.

 • Former intelligence officials, policymakers, and leading academics will bring real-world insights and cutting-edge research to the classroom.

-Course convener, Professor David Gioe, is a British Academy global professor in the Department of War Studies at King’s College London and formerly associate professor at the US Military Academy at West Point.
-He is the director of studies for the Cambridge Security Initiative and is co-convener of its international security and intelligence program.
-He is a former CIA analyst and operations officer and a US Navy veteran.
-Professor Gioe will be joined by fellow leading academics from the intelligence and international security communities and former senior practitioners.
-Many of these have taught regularly on the 4-week ISI programme (see the faculty page) and/or are frequent presenters at CSi’s annual conference, ‘Intelligence and National Security in Changing World’.
+Dr. Gioe will be joined by fellow leading academics from the intelligence and international security communities and former senior practitioners.
+Many of these have taught regularly on the ISI programme (see the faculty page) and/or are frequent presenters at CSi’s annual conference, ‘Intelligence and National Security in Changing World.

 Application and Fees